Create comes with built in databases for each project

 Chat

-Create automatically updates your database structure & how your app retreives and stores data as you chat.
+Create automatically updates your database structure & how your app retrieves and stores data as you chat.

 When a feature requires storing data, it: